 Part of Daisen-Oki National Park , this 1,126-meter-high cluster of peaks known as Mt.
 Sanbe is the highest point in the Iwami region, and offers spectacular 360-degree views after a hike up a trail which can be enjoyed by beginners and veterans alike.

 - The expansive views from the summit

 How to Get There

-The mountain is an hour away by the Sanbe Sen bus from Odashi Station.
+The mountain is an hour away by the Sanbe Line bus from JR Odashi Station.

 The bus almost completely circles the base of Mt.
 Sanbe before stopping at the start of the shortest and easiest hiking trail up the mountain.
 Along the way, stops at Higashinohara and Sanbe Onsen provide access to other routes to the top.

 Though not high compared to many mountains in Japan, Mt.
 Sanbe, which last erupted about 4,000 years ago, stands isolated and therefore offers stupendous views in all directions.

 Up the coast, you can see as far as the Shimane Peninsula and the Izumo Taisha Grand Shrine area.
 According to the ancient myths, the white beach you see in the distance (Yumigahama) is a rope that tethers the peninsula to Mt.
 Sanbe.